Nima-Khodabandelou/Notes/notes.md

       can extend class with all methods final

-      can’t reassign final reference variable But object it refers to is mutable
+      can’t reassign final ref variable But obj it refers to is mutable

       ex:
 	      final Cat cat = new Cat();